All Episodes

 Nobody should want violence.

-I tried you try everything you can do to avoid violence.
+You try everything you can do to avoid violence.

-The best thing you can do is hire uh police officers and hire the proper amount of them and give them the right training, and they're willing to put their lives on the line to protect us all.
+The best thing you can do is hire police officers and hire the proper amount of them and give them the right training, and they're willing to put their lives on the line to protect us all.

 But of course, Democrats don't want that.

-Look, the one thing that is frustrating to me in these final days, and I'm not sure it's going to have any impact.
+Look, the one thing that is frustrating to me in these final days, and I'm not sure it's going to have any impact, Bill Clinton is now out there.

 Hillary Clinton is out on the campaign trail.